 Management of Golden Arrow proposes to nominate the persons listed below for election as directors.
-Information concerning such persons, as furnished by the individual nominees as at August 24, 2017, is as follows:
+Information concerning such persons, as furnished by the individual nominees as at May 11, 2018, is as follows:

-Name, province and country of residence and present office(s) held Period as director (1) Number of Shares beneficially owned, or controlled or directed, directly or indirectly (2) Principal occupation or employment and, if not a previously elected director, occupation during the past five years JOSEPH GROSSO British Columbia, Canada Director, Chairman, President and CEO Director since 2004 3,939,092 (directly) 55,500 (indirectly) Chairman, President and director of Grosso Group Management Ltd., and Executive Chairman, President, CEO and director of the Company.
-NIKOLAOS CACOS (3)(4) BSc and MIM British Columbia, Canada Director Director since 2004 18,040 (directly) 22,000 (indirectly) President of Cacos Consulting Ltd.; director of Grosso Group Management Ltd.; director of several mining exploration companies.
-DR. DAVID TERRY (3) Ph.D., P.Geo British Columbia, Canada Director Director since 2004 20,200 (directly) 695,000 (indirectly) Professional Geologist and businessman; director of several mineral exploration companies.
-DR. JOHN GAMMON (3)(4) BSc(Geo-Honours),Ph.D, P.Geo Ontario, Canada Director Director since 2007 180,000 (directly) President, John Gammon Associates Inc. since August 2005.
+Name, province and country of residence and present office(s) held Period as director (1) Number of Shares beneficially owned, or controlled or directed, directly or indirectly (2) Principal occupation or employment and, if not a previously elected director, occupation during the past five years JOSEPH GROSSO British Columbia, Canada Director, Chairman, President and CEO Director since 2004 5,369,091 (directly) 49,000 (indirectly) Chairman, President and director of Grosso Group Management Ltd., and Executive Chairman, President, CEO and director of the Company.
+NIKOLAOS CACOS (3)(4) BSc and MIM British Columbia, Canada Director and VP Corporate Development Director since 2004 18,040 (directly) 22,000 (indirectly) President of Cacos Consulting Ltd.; director of Grosso Group Management Ltd.; director of several mining exploration companies.

+Name, province and country of residence and present office(s) held Period as director (1) Number of Shares beneficially owned, or controlled or directed, directly or indirectly (2) Principal occupation or employment and, if not a previously elected director, occupation during the past five years DR. DAVID TERRY (3) Ph.D., P.Geo British Columbia, Canada Director Director since 2004 20,200 (directly) 695,000 (indirectly) Professional Geologist and businessman; director of several mineral exploration companies.
+DR. JOHN GAMMON (3)(4) BSc(Geo-Honours), Ph.D, P.Geo Ontario, Canada Director Director since 2007 175,650 (directly) President, John Gammon Associates Inc. since August 2005.
 Former Assistant Deputy Minister of the Ontario Ministry of Mines.
 Serves as a director on the board of several mining companies.
 LOUIS P. SALLEY (4) BA, LLB British Columbia, Canada Director Director since 2013 Nil Partner of Salley Bowes Harwardt Law Corp.; over 30 years of Canadian and international practice as a barrister and solicitor, director of several mineral exploration companies.
-TAYLOR THOEN British Columbia, Canada Director Director since 2016 Nil Founder and creator of BTV - Business Television, the longest running investment TV show in Canada.
+ALFRED HILLS P.Eng British Columbia, Canada Director Director since 2017 Nil Mr. Hills has over 35 years of international mine evaluation, development and operational experience.
+From 2006 to 2013, he was the CEO and a director of Kobex Minerals Inc. and its predecessor company, International Barytex Resources.
+Prior to that he spent 26 years with the Placer Dome group.
+Mr. Hills acts as an independent director to public companies and provides advisory services to the natural resource industry.

-- (1) Including period as a director with Old GAR. - (2) Shares beneficially owned, controlled or directed, directly or indirectly at August 24, 2017 based upon information furnished to the Company by the nominee or on SEDI.
-Unless otherwise indicated, such shares are held directly. - (3) Member of the Audit Committee. - (4) Member of the Compensation and Governance Committee.
+- (1) Including period as a director with Old GAR. - (2) Shares beneficially owned, controlled or directed, directly or indirectly at May 18, 2018 based upon information furnished to the Company by the nominee or on SEDI. - (3) Member of the Audit Committee. - (4) Member of the Compensation and Governance Committee.